conradsmi/smoke_alarm_hackpack_cpp/README.md

 5. Comment generously.

 6. For data structures and algorithms, write a short one-line comment with a brief overview.
-For algorithms, include the time complexity in this description and put the use usage of the algorithm in parantheses in the name field (e.g. "Kruskal's Algorithm (MST)).
+For algorithms, include the time complexity in this description and put the usage of the algorithm in parantheses in the name field (e.g. "Kruskal's Algorithm (MST)).